GenomicsAotearoa/shell-for-bioinformatics/workshop_material/4_inspectmanipluate.md

 B
 C
 ```
-`uniq` with `-c` hows the counts of occurrences next to the unique lines.
+`uniq` with `-c` shows the counts of occurrences next to the unique lines.

 ```bash
 $ uniq -c letters.txt